Monotonic Transformation Invariant Multi-task Learning: Experiments

-We now conduct experiments in the MTRL Meta-World \texttt{MT10} benchmark \cite{yu2020meta} to investigate how \dibsmtl~and baseline MTL methods perform when some tasks undergo nonaffine transformations.
-We begin by describing the setup for the transformations.
-All training procedures are taken to be the same as in \Cref{subsection: cv/mtrl}.
-We limit our study in this section to MTRL, because task-specific losses in computer vision are relatively standardized in the literature and thus transformations there will be unwarranted \citep{wang2022comprehensive, azad2023loss}.
-In comparison, as we mention in \Cref{section: intro}, in the MTRL setting, rewards for different tasks might be designed on very different scales.

-\paragraph{Transformed MTRL setup.} We consider transformation of 3 different tasks---for each, we apply monotonic, nonaffine transformations to the underlying reward function.
+\paragraph{Task transformations in the MTRL setup.} We consider transformation of 3 different tasks---for each, we apply monotonic, nonaffine transformations to the underlying reward function.
 For actor-critic algorithms like SAC, this transformation corresponds to potentially nonmonotonic, nonaffine critic loss transformations.
 This is because the losses fit the collected rewards to value functions rather than fitting the state dependent rewards.
 Thus, these task reward transformations can lead to potentially \emph{nonmonotonic} task loss transformations.
 However, we remark that in the policy landscape, a good policy for the nominal reward is also likely to perform well for the transformed reward.

-\paragraph{Reward transformations.} We consider the following task-transformation pairs: (i) $h(r) = \sign(r)\cdot r^4$ for \texttt{reach}, (ii) $h(r) =(5+r)^4$ for \texttt{peg insert side}, ($h$ is monotonic over the reward range), and (iii) $h(r)=\exp(r)$ for \texttt{window open}.
-These transformations were arbitrarily selected to illustrate a broad range of functional forms and tasks.
-We use the same baselines, metric, seed values, and training procedure as the nominal MTRL experiment in \Cref{subsection: cv/mtrl}.
+\paragraph{Reward transformations.} We consider the following task-transformation pairs: (i) $h(r) = \sign(r)\cdot r^4$ for \texttt{reach}, (ii) $h(r) =(5+r)^4$ for \texttt{peg insert}, ($h$ is monotonic over the reward range), and (iii) $h(r)=\exp(r)$ for \texttt{window open}.
+These transformations were arbitrarily selected to illustrate a range of functional forms and tasks.